amac72/MorningBot/README.md

 9. Continue and click "Authorize".

 ## Initial Setup (Python)
 Python will need to be installed in order to run the program.
-In this instance, [Python 3.9](https://www.python.org/downloads/release/python-396/) was used.
+In this case, [Python 3.9](https://www.python.org/downloads/release/python-396/) was used.
 If using MacOS, navigating to the 3.x (in this instance, 3.9) application file and clicking on "Install Certificates.command" may be necessary to avoid an SSL certificate verification error.
 This may also be true when using a different operating system or Python version.

 "discord.py" needs to be downloaded as well, and can be done with the following command: